The UK’s new Hong Kong visa

 Hong Kong visa and UK Immigration solicitors

-OTS Solicitors are experts in immigration law.
+OTS Solicitors are experts in Immigration law.
 Our friendly specialist Hong Kong visa solicitors can assess your immigration and visa options if you do or don’t hold British national (overseas) status.
-For the best advice on your Hong Kong to UK immigration options call OTS Solicitors on [telephone telephone] or complete our online enquiry form.
+For the best advice on your Hong Kong to UK immigration options call OTS Solicitors on 0203 959 9123 or complete our online enquiry form.
 Appointments are available through video conference, Skype or by telephone appointment.